lsst-sitcom/sitcomtn-048/README.rst

 SITCOMTN-048
 ============

-This technote details the types of documentation that are available to SIT-COM personnel, and when they should be used.
+This technote details the types of documentation that are available to SIT-Com personnel, and when they should be used.

 **Links:**